Colin L. Soskolne, PhD

 , Colin was asked by the then Joint Policy Committee of the Societies of Epidemiology (JPC-SE) to take the lead in developing its Position Statement on Asbestos.

 Colin enjoyed his final year of "special leave" from the University of Alberta (July 1, 2012 through June 30, 2013) with the University of Canberra

 , ACT, Australia.
-Through this year of transition to retirement, he aligned his intellectual interests more with the University of Canberra in the role of Visiting Fellow and, since July 2013, as Adjunct Professor.
-In addition, he will be assuming consulting roles.
-He may take on more expert witness work with time because, in the few cases that he relatively recently took an interest in and worked on, he was able to bring his epidemiological methods competence together with his ethics knowledge and experience to the table.
+Through this year of transition to retirement, he aligned his intellectual interests more with the University of Canberra in the role of Visiting Fellow and, from July 2013 through September 2019, as Adjunct Professor.
+In the few cases that Colin took an interest in and worked on as an expert witness until 2013, he was able to bring his epidemiological methods competence together with his ethics knowledge and experience to the table.
 His role was said to be important not only for the final outcome in achieving justice, but also in how it could influence future public policy.